cybera/novac/README.md

 novac is a collection of scripts that assist with day-to-day OpenStack Operations.
 It's very site-specific to the clouds that Cybera deploys, but you may find it useful.

+## Installation

+See the [novac](https://github.com/jtopjian/puppet-novac) Puppet module for an easy way to deploy and configure novac.
+The module is focused on the latest "icehouse" branch.

 ## Branches

 Dev = Grizzly based Cloud